OVERVIEW

 our goals

-Increase confidence and promote self-esteem
+Increase confidence and self-esteem

 Promote social inclusion

-What did we achieve?
+what did we

 0 %